 We are grateful to the funders and partners acknowledged alongside each work, who have made these pieces possible.

-We are also grateful to the following artists and cultural practitioners for their previous and ongoing contributions to the theme:
+We are also grateful to the following artists, scientists and cultural practitioners for their previous and ongoing contributions to the theme:

-Ruth Catlow and Charlotte Frost (Furtherfield), Jonah Brucker Cohen, Scott Delahunta (Coventry University), Free Ice Cream, Bruce Gilchrist, Wesley Goatley, Natalie Kane, Giles Lane, Stefanie Posavec, Special Branch, Claire Selby and Catrina Ure.
+Ruth Catlow and Charlotte Frost (Furtherfield), Jonah Brucker Cohen, Scott Delahunta (Coventry University), Free Ice Cream, Bruce Gilchrist, Wesley Goatley, Natalie Kane, Giles Lane, Sally Marlow, Stefanie Posavec, Diego Sempreboni, Special Branch, Claire Selby, Catrina Ure and Luca Viganò.